Check you can afford a mortgage

 Subtract your outgoings from your income to see how much you can pay on a mortgage each month.
 You can then avoid getting one with repayments you cannot afford.

-You can work out how much you can spend on a home by using the mortgage cost calculator above our comparisons.
-Enter a property value, your deposit size and a mortgage term to check how much repayments will cost.
+You can work out how much you can spend on a home by using a mortgage cost calculator.
+Enter the mortgage amount, interest rate and term to check how much repayments will cost.

 There are many other costs when you buy a property, as well as the mortgage.
 Here is how much buying a home can cost in total.